DiMiTRi

 Dimitri's paintings and sculpture integrate large scale abstracted forms with natural or painted surfaces on canvas, concrete, tempered glass and most notably, cast and extruded steel.
 The metal is often left in an oxidized state or washed with acid to leave a vibrant and earthy patina.
 This organic and richly textured quality brings out a warmth that is characteristic of much of his recent work using that medium.

-Dimitri is the founder and president of A.N.E.W.
-Foundation for the Arts.
+Dimitri is the founding president of A.N.E.W.
+Museum / Galleries

 Dimitri's Sculpture

 Returning to the United States, Dimitri's work was greatly affected by the culture shock and transition from old world aesthetics to new world immersion.
 He was home, but it was different now.
-In 1991, he apprenticed under Randolph Johnston at his atelier and foundry in the Abacos casting and refinishing in silicon bronze Johnston's life work.
-Continuing to expand beyond the boundaries of his traditional training, Dimitri then began to explore a personal vision that transcends categorization.
-He worked on installations for such luminaries as Carl Andrea and Nam June Paik, leading him further into new territory such as video sculpture in which he collaborated with multimedia designer James Fletcher.
+Living in SoHo and NoHo throughout the 1980's and 1990's respectively Dimitri lived in New York and hung out with other fellow artists who lived in his neighborhood; Jean-Michel Basquiat, Andy Warhol, Keith Haring, Kenny Scharf and Christo.
+Dimitri also worked with Randolph Johnston at his gallery atelier and foundry in Little Harbour, Abacos casting and finishing in silicon bronze Johnston's life work.
+Continuing to expand beyond the boundaries of his traditional training, Dimitri began to explore a personal vision that transcends categorization.
+Dimitri's worked on multi media installations with such luminaries as Nam June Paik, Carl Andre and Anastasia Warhol leading him further into new territory such as video sculpture.

-Celebrity Artists with Dimitri at the Museum of Art
+Dimitri with fellow artists at the Museum of Art